-- officer in charge leaves the place, vehicle or other thing being searched and does not return within 4 hours.63 - 129.2.
-For a warrantless search, the Commissioner considers that as long as the Inland Revenue officer in charge returns to the place, vehicle or other thing within 4 hours of leaving the place, it is a continuation of the original warrantless search and not a new warrantless search.
+- A warrant may be executed only once, unless the warrant provides for it to be executed more than once.
+69 A warrant is executed when the Inland Revenue officer in charge leaves the place, vehicle or other thing being searched and does not return within 4 hours.70 - For a warrantless search, the Commissioner considers that as long as the Inland Revenue officer in charge returns to the place, vehicle or other thing within 4 hours of leaving the place, it is a continuation of the original warrantless search and not a new warrantless search.